Email indicates former Alaska official invited woman to room

 After Mallott’s resignation, Walker dropped his re-election bid two days later, saying he couldn’t win a three-way race.

-Before Mallott’s resignation was made public, Jang, the deputy chief of staff, asked a member of the communications teams for revisions on a social media post announcing his departure and Valerie Davidson’s selection as lieutenant governor.
+Before Mallott’s resignation was made public, Jang, the deputy chief of staff, asked a member of the communications team for revisions on a social media post announcing his departure and Valerie Davidson’s selection as lieutenant governor.

 “Can we please add a couple of details so people don’t think this is the result of a campaign-related deal with Begich?” she wrote.